-Antalya Bilim University Department of Political Science and International Relations, POLS 418/468 Citizenship in a Changing World Spring 2024 Class Time: Tuesdays 10:00-12:50 Office Hours: Mondays 10:00-12:00 and by appointment Didem Çakmaklı İşler didem.cakmakli@antalya.edu.tr (A2-34) This course examines the concept of "citizenship" both theoretically and empirically.
+Antalya Bilim University Graduate Institute MA Program in Global Politics and International Relations POLS 732 Citizenship in a Changing World Spring 2025 Class Time: Tuesdays 10:00-12:50 Office Hours: Tuesdays after class and by appointment Didem Çakmaklı İşler didem.cakmakli@antalya.edu.tr (ABU Döşemealtı Campus A2-31) This graduate course examines the concept of "citizenship" both theoretically and empirically.
 The first part of the course focuses on the scope and relevance of the study of citizenship, and the historical development of citizenship theories.
-The course explores transformation that has occurred and continues to occur to perceptions, policies, and practices of citizenship as a result of global changes.
-The thinning of borders, the emergence of transnational communities, migration, globalization and technological advances all contribute to new understandings of what citizenship entails.
+The course explores transformations that have occurred and continue to occur to perceptions, policies, and practices of citizenship as a result of global changes.
+The thinning of borders, the emergence of transnational communities, migration, globalization and technological advancements all contribute to new understandings of what citizenship entails.
 We begin by studying citizenship theories rooted in debates on the relationship between the individual and the state, citizen rights and obligations, identity, community, and good and active citizenship.
-These theories seek answers to a range of normative questions such as who is a citizen, what makes a good citizen, should citizenship be active or passive, and what role does community play in defining citizenship?
-The second objective of the course is to investigate theories of citizenship that have emerged as a result of changing global dynamics such as globalization, migration, the development of transnational communities, and technological advances.
+These theories seek answers to a range of normative questions such what makes a good citizen, should citizenship be active or passive, and what role does community play in defining citizenship?
+The second objective of the course is to investigate theories of citizenship that have emerged as a result of changing global dynamics such as globalization, migration, the development of transnational communities, and technological advancements.
 We explore universal versus differentiated perspectives on citizenship.
 We contest the conceptualization of citizenship as being bound by the nation state.
 Multicultural, cosmopolitan, transnational citizenship theories, among others, are studied.
-And most recently, the development of technology and the increased role of artificial intelligence and social media platforms necessitate a re-examination of the relationship between the state and the citizen, changes to spaces and forms in which citizenship is practiced, and potential changes to the role of the citizen.
+And most recently, the development of digital technologies and the role of artificial intelligence and social media platforms necessitate a re-examination of the relationship between the state and the citizen, changes to spaces and forms in which citizenship is practiced, and potential changes to the role of the citizen.
 For each of these debates, we explore a range of empirical cases.
 Course Readings Readings will be uploaded to LMS.